-- ODO NOT clean unit with combustible cleaning agents, as these could cause deformation and/or fire. - 1.
+- ODO NOT clean the unit with excessive amounts of water. - 1.
 Turn off the device and disconnect the power before cleaning.
 Failure to do this could result in electrical shock.

 TAKE NOTE OF FUSE SPECIFICATIONS

 - The unit's circuit board (PCB) is designed with a fuse to provide over-current protection.
 This fuse must be replaced with an identical component if the existing fuse is blown. - The specifications of the fuse are printed on the circuit board, examples of such are T5A/250VAC and T10A/250VAC.